jamesgraves/licheerv-debian-linux/README.md

 `prepare_debian_host.sh` script to install OS packages needed for the build process.
 TODO: add support for RPM based Linux systems.

-Run `build.sh` to download (if needed) and build the various software packages needed for the Lichee RV image.
+Second, run `build.sh` to download (if needed) and build the various software packages needed for the Lichee RV image.
+This includes the GNU cross-compile toolchain.

-Run `create_rootfs.sh` to download the Debian root filesystem into the `rootfs` directory, and prepare that for boot.
+Third, run `setup_rootfs.sh` to download the Debian root filesystem into the `rootfs` directory, and prepare it for boot.

-Run `burn.sh /dev/sdX` (where 'X' corresponds to the micro-SD card device on the host system) to write a bootable image onto a micro-SD card for use with the Lichee RV board.
+Fourth, run `write_sd_card.sh /dev/sdX` (where 'X' corresponds to the micro-SD card device on the host system) to write a bootable image onto a micro-SD card for use with the Lichee RV board.